MiaadTeam/lesan/README.md

 const coreApp = lesan();
 ```

-please replace `x.x.x` with the latest version in [releases](https://github.com/MiaadTeam/lesan/releases)
+> Please replace `x.x.x` in the import link with the latest version in [releases](https://github.com/MiaadTeam/lesan/releases)

-before anything let's connect `database` to our app, so please add a new `MongoDb` instance :
+Before anything let's connect a `database` to our app, so add a new `MongoDb` instance.

-first add `MongoClient` from `lesan` :
+First add `MongoClient` from `lesan`:

 ```typescript
 import { lesan, MongoClient } from "https://deno.land/x/lesan@vx.x.x/mod.ts";